David Van Wie (engineer): Biography

 Van Wie received his Bachelor of Science (summa cum laude), Master of Science, and Ph.D. in aerospace engineering from the University of Maryland Clark School of Engineering.
 He later earned a Master of Science in electrical engineering from Johns Hopkins University.

 In 2016, he was inducted into the University of Maryland Department of Aerospace Engineering’s Academy of Distinguished Alumni.

 Career

 Van Wie joined APL in 1983 and has held numerous leadership positions at the Lab.
 Most recently, he served as head of APL’s Air and Missile Defense Sector, overseeing strategic planning, execution, and performance of programs aimed at strengthening defense of the U.S. homeland, deployed forces, and allies and partners.

 Previously, he served as the Lab’s mission area executive for Precision Strike, where he was responsible for advanced weapon development, electromagnetic spectrum operations, and long-range detection and targeting systems.
 He also served as chief technologist for the mission area, leading technology initiatives to support asymmetric, multi-domain systems designed for anti-access/area denial (A2/AD) environments.

+APL had a wide variety of accomplishments under Van Wie's leadership, including seeing the Lab selected as one of Fast Company's Best Workplaces for Innovators and Most Innovative Companies, and ComputerWorld's Top 10 Best Places to Work in IT.